InersIn/MHL/Lab/Android/Notekeeper/README.md

    ![overwrite flow](images/overwrite%20flow.png)

-9by overflow the `title_copy` and overwrite data in `dest` we can inject our malicious code and gained RCE.
+9. by overflow the `title_copy` and overwrite data in `dest` we can inject our malicious code and gained RCE.

 # Exploitation